yiguolei/crate/blackbox/docs/sql/statements/copy-from.rst

 ''''''''''''''''''''''''
 This option specifies the format of the input and can be set as ``csv`` or ``json``.
-If this is not provided, and the file does not have a csv extension, then the file will be processed as json.
+If this is not provided, and the file does not have a relevant extension, then the file will be processed as json.

 .. _`AWS documentation`: http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html
 .. _`AWS Java Documentation`: http://docs.aws.amazon.com/AmazonS3/latest/dev/AuthUsingAcctOrUserCredJava.html